darwinleague95/Deploy-a-Web-Application-on-EC2-with-Auto-Start-Security-Group-and-Monitoring/README.md

 Use CloudWatch to monitor CPU, memory, and disk usage over time.

+✅ Why CloudWatch is Recommended
+1. Real-Time Monitoring of EC2 Health
+Keeps track of CPU, memory, disk usage, and network traffic

+Helps you detect resource spikes, bottlenecks, or downtime instantly

+2. Automatic Alerts & Notifications
+You can set alarms (like: CPU > 70% for 5 mins)

+Alerts you via email/SMS using Amazon SNS

+Great for early detection of performance issues or attacks

+3. Troubleshooting & Debugging
+Helps you answer: Why is my app slow?
+Why did my EC2 crash?

+Visualize usage patterns over time

+4. Cost Optimization
+You can:

+Spot underutilized instances (wasting money)

+Spot overused ones (may need upgrading)

+5. Automatic Scaling (if needed later)
+CloudWatch metrics are used by Auto Scaling Groups

+Helps you scale your app up or down automatically

+6. Logging & Auditing
+You can push system logs, app logs, or Nginx logs to CloudWatch Logs

+Useful for compliance, auditing, and historical tracking

+7. Peace of Mind
+You don’t have to log in to the server every time to check if things are okay.

+You get notifications before your users notice issues.

 🔒 Why Elastic IP is Recommended:
 Normal EC2 IP changes every reboot